Corporate social responsibility of international brands at a textile sweatshop

 When asked what they are doing to prevent tragedies like the one in Morocco a few days ago, Corporates often respond “as much as possible”.
 And where it is true for most large corporates there are still many that can benefit from outsourced supply chain audits.
 The benefit comes from using a recognized specialist when you are auditing your supply chain and source factories.
 Tetra Inspection is one such provider.

 In recent years Tetra Inspection has carved a name for itself in the certification industry.
-With a host of services that help corporates just like you, maintain an exceptional level of quality and corporate social responsibility.
+With a host of services that help corporates just like you, maintain an exceptional level of quality control morocco and corporate social responsibility.
 These services are especially important when it comes to ensuring that your sourced goods come from reliable suppliers.
 Tetra Inspection offers both Supplier Verification Audits and Factory Audits that not only give you clear and concise details on your suppliers.
 But also make your business more socially responsible in your industry.
 Although it might seem like a marketing ploy due to the misuse of the information, being able to state without a doubt that your entire supply chain and source factories are fully compliant, is no small accomplishment.

 If you need any more information on how to evaluate your supply chain or to have your source factories audited to ensure compliance, there is really only one name to remember.
 Tetra Inspection.
 You are just a simple call away from being one of the shining stars in your industry that have a fully socially responsible supply chain.